tektoncd/pipeline/docs/pipeline-api.md

 </em>
 </td>
 <td>
-<p>TaskKind indicates the kind of the task, namespaced or cluster scoped.</p>
+<p>TaskKind indicates the Kind of the Task:
+1. Namespaced Task when Kind is set to &ldquo;Task&rdquo;.
+If Kind is &ldquo;&rdquo;, it defaults to &ldquo;Task&rdquo;.
+2. Cluster-Scoped Task when Kind is set to &ldquo;ClusterTask&rdquo;
+3. Custom Task when Kind is non-empty and APIVersion is non-empty</p>
 </td>
 </tr>
 <tr>